BlockchainCommons/GordianWallet-iOS/README.md

 ```
 [10c791f9/84'/1'/0']tpubDCDH16GTAZQojSwiTbDsjJLf5GqCHacQQvG4A1rgJiH5bVwkyhcALaZbFdAoYzJDuL5p1z4uJw47W57oAMjG7M1FMLzeVvoESXQhcK3iV9a/0/*,[183d7575/84'/1'/0']tpubDCT7BpTfsrYKwtcErnu32pMdsphzCdXJkdECmgnKQeYWvfci2bKN1TGgqGqLCY2ciT4VcRymqvZJnLrCyiqZryzYhcT5RCZTt5kPEEZv3vu/0/*,[f7fa2687/84'/1'/0']tprv8ftRxc6xTpRsmi2MVzFhF5NiJiG8vPWGLZyaMZ4Y86VyPSHKYv2PySV9fTg4obY3Gchx7211p5eg7kMrG7ct6gxWYEUUvvxyisHKCZ9vhnX/0/*
 ```
-represents the three extended keys.
+The above represents the three extended keys.
 Notice the final key is an `xprv` and represents the nodes designated seed.
 The order of these keys is highly significant and it is crucial to note that the order matters very much.
 For example when we recover multi-sig wallets *FN2* knows the order as described above and will swap out the offline seed's `xpub` for an `xprv` and will swap the node's `xprv` for the `xpub`.
 If these keys are added in the incorrect order the wallet will create different addresses.
 `[10c791f9/84'/1'/0']` this section of the extended key represents the derivation path, where `10c791f9` represents the master key fingerprint for that seed.
 Altogether we are telling bitcoin core that this extended key is a BIP84 testnet account extended key.
 The appended `/0/*` denotes the remaining path components with the `*` representing the keys we actually want to derive and import into the node.

 Remember when we initially create the wallet with `bitcoin-cli createwallet` we tell the node to create the wallet with a blank keypool.